-Impeller Removal
+impeller Removal

 To loosen the impeller (2), tap the vanes of the impeller in a counterclockwise direction (when facing the impeller) with a block of wood or a soft-faced mallet.
+Be careful not to damage the vane.
 Unscrew the impeller and replace it if cracked or badly worn.
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.

-Slide the impeller adjusting shims (39) off the impeller shaft.
-Tie and tag the shims or measure and record their thickness for ease of reassembly.
+Inspect the impeller and replace it if cracked or badly worn.
+Slide the impeller adjusting shims (48) off the impeller shaft.
+Tie and tag the shims, or measure and record their thickness for ease of reassembly.

-Seal Removal and Disassembly

-(Figures 3 and 4)
+Seal Removal And Disassembly (Figures 3 and 4)

 Remove the spring centering washer and seal spring.
-Slide the shaft sleeve (40) and rotating portion of the seal off the shaft as an assembly.
+Slide the shaft sleeve (48) and rotating portion of the seal off the shaft as an assembly.
 Lubricate the sleeve adjacent to the seal and work oil up under the rubber bellows.
 Slide the rotating portion of the seal off the shaft sleeve.

-Remove the hardware (13 and 14) and carefully slide the intermediate (15) and stationary portion of the seal off the shaft as a unit.
+Remove the hardware (18, 19, 20, 22 and 23) and carefully slide the intermediate (24) and stationary portion of the seal off the shaft as a unit.
 Use a suitably sized dowel to press the stationary element out of the intermediate from the back side.